 Recipients must have been a North Carolina resident for the last 12 consecutive months, be registered at least three quarters time (9 hours) pursuing their first bachelor's degree, and meet financial aid eligibility requirements.
 Students must complete a FAFSA annually in order to know whether they qualify for this Scholarship.
 Funding levels are based on annual legislative action each year.
-For the 2014-2015 award year students enrolled for full time hours (12 credit hours or more) are eligible for \$1,360 per year and \$680 per year for students enrolled in $\frac{3}{4}$ time (9 credit hours) If a student withdraws from a class, fails a class, takes a leave of absence, or makes any other schedule change, he or she may not qualify for this grant.
-Students are eligible for the NCNBS funding in the Fall and Spring semester of each year.
+If a student withdraws from a class, fails a class, takes a leave of absence, or makes any other schedule change, he or she may not qualify for this grant.
+Students are eligible for the NCNBS funding in the Fall and Spring semester only of each year, not summer semester.
 The funds will not disburse until students have matriculated into all their required credit hours.
 Typically this occurs in Session 3 but is dependent on the student's individual schedule for the Fall and Spring semesters.